 - Oversees the efficient use of materials and supplies

-- Maintains accurate inventory of project supplies
+- Maintains accurate inventory of project supplies so that clients can be billed

 - Processes receipts for project and farm improvement supplies